Provide a summary of the book of Jude. Include the main themes, important figures, and its significance in the Bible.

 - Jude 1:5-7: Jude references historical examples of judgment, including the Israelites in the wilderness, angels who sinned, and Sodom and Gomorrah.

-- Jude 1:20-21: Jude encourages believers to build themselves up in faith and keep themselves in the love of God.
+- Jude 1:20-21: Jude encourages believers to build themselves up in faith and to keep themselves in the love of God.

 Historical Context